 If you experienced childhood trauma, you might have taught yourself to float away (dissociate) or just not think about what you were experiencing (denial).
 As a child this helped you cope.

 But the trouble is that as an adult, your brain is still using these coping mechanisms.

-A self-help book bringing up past experiences might seem a positive to you consciously, but your unconcious sees it as threat.
+A self-help book bringing up past experiences might seem a positive to you consciously, but your unconscious sees it as a threat.
 Next thing you know, you deny you need to change and go zone out in front of the television.
 Nothing changes.

 A therapist can help you understand these coping mechanisms, and help you work around them.
 And again, he or she keeps you accountable.

 Ever found yourself saying, “It’s like my life is stuck on repeat!”, or “It was the same thing all over again?!”.